micheledinelli/aculei-ai/notebooks/README.md

 1. metadata_extraction.ipynb

-`This notebooks sets up the dataframe reading the images folder and extracting the metadata from them.
-It creates aculei.csv file at the end of the execution.`
+> This notebook sets up the dataframe reading the images folder and extracting the metadata from them.
+It creates aculei.csv file at the end of the execution.

 2. ocr.ipynb

-`This notebook uses ocr to read missing data and filling the aculei.csv dataset.`
+> This notebook uses ocr to read missing data and filling the aculei.csv dataset.

 3. data_visualization.ipynb

-`This notebook uses matplotlib and seaborn to visualize data and gives some insights`
+> This notebook uses matplotlib and seaborn to visualize data and gives some insights